 My name is Jeanie Hansell of Samoan, German, Chinese and English descent, Mum to my beautiful son Ethan.
 Important factors that attracted me to work at PASS are (1) the opportunity to serve and honour God in the mahi that we need to do and (2) I was inspired by the challenge to work with youth whom most regard as belonging in either the ‘too hard basket’, ‘a lost cause’ or ‘something’s missing – need a change in my life’ scenario, hence here I am with an opportunity that I just couldn’t PASS up!

-My name is Fiona, I have experience working with Pacifica and Maori children from ages 3-18 from all kinds of backgrounds, I hope that my time here at PASS will be both a learning and joyful experience.
+My name is Fiona, I hope that my time here at PASS will be both a learning and joyful experience.
 God has given me a passion and heart for people, I enjoy serving and building relationships.
-I am working towards serving the community as a cop, to work and serve in a sphere of influence and to inspire the minority, give them the hope of being who they aspire to be.
-I see a future of Pacifica and Maori business owners, Home owners, Parliament members, CEOs, Lawyers, Constables, Doctors etc. I believe with courage and endurance we have the ability to influence to world, and for me it starts here at PASS.
+PASS is only the beginning of my journey to serve the community, to work and serve in a sphere of influence and to inspire the minority, give them the hope of being who they aspire to be.
+I see a future of Pacifica and Maori business owners, Home owners, Parliament members, CEOs, Lawyers, Constables, Doctors etc. I believe we have the ability to influence to world.
 I look forward to greeting you, come as you are, you are welcome in this house.

 Talofa, my name is Kim Geddes.
 I am Samoan, born in Samoa but raised in New Zealand.
 I am an English and Drama teacher.
 (Degree in English, Auckland University and a diploma of teaching).
 I have one beautiful daughter, Ardyn who is training at Waikato University to also become an English and Drama teacher.
 I have lived in 6 countries – NZ, Canada, Singapore, Japan, Brunei and The Cook Islands.
 So, I have had the opportunity to experience many wonderful things and see amazing sights, but, there’s no place like home and I appreciate NZ even more now.
 It has been an interesting ride at PASS so far – I hope I will be able to make some positive contributions during my time here, and make a difference in student progress.
 Kia manuia and fa’afetai lava